czhangy/Squirdle/README.md

 #### To Do:

-- [ ] Add Gen. II - IV to the database
 - [ ] Implement daily resets
 - [ ] Add hard mode to settings
+- [ ] Add Gen. V - VIII to the database
 - [ ] Implement user system

 ## Installation and Setup